KyleMcEligot/GettingAndCleaningDataProject/README.md

 This section details steps taken within run_analysis.R to achieve the course project's five steps.

-The five steps specified for the course project were to create a script called run_analysis.R that does the following:
+The course project was to create a script called run_analysis.R that did the following five steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.